Reference docs for the Poly Domains#

 Ring of Gaussian integers

-The ZZ_I domain represents the Gaussian integers \(\mathbb{Z}[i]\) as a
+ZZ_IThe ZZ_I domain represents the Gaussian integers \(\mathbb{Z}[i]\) as a

-in the domain system (see Introducing the Domains of the poly module).By default a
+Domainin the domain system (see Introducing the Domains of the poly module).By default a

-(\(\sqrt{-1}\)) will have the domain ZZ_I.>>> from sympy import Poly, Symbol, I >>> x = Symbol('x') >>> p = Poly(x**2 + I) >>> p Poly(x**2 + I, x, domain='ZZ_I') >>> p.domain ZZ_I
+Polycreated from an expression with coefficients that are combinations of integers andI(\(\sqrt{-1}\)) will have the domain ZZ_I.>>> from sympy import Poly, Symbol, I >>> x = Symbol('x') >>> p = Poly(x**2 + I) >>> p Poly(x**2 + I, x, domain='ZZ_I') >>> p.domain ZZ_I

 The ZZ_I domain can be used to factorise polynomials that are reducible over the Gaussian integers.